Helmut Leder: Current position and research

-Since 2004 Leder is a Full Professor at the University of Vienna, and he has been the Head of the Department of Basic Psychological Research and Research Methods from 2004-2020.
-Since 2017 he is also Head of Cognitive Sciences Research Platform at University of Vienna.
+Since 2004 Leder has been a Full Professor at the University of Vienna, and he has been the Head of the Department of Basic Psychological Research and Research Methods from 2004-2020.
+In 2017 he became the Head of the university`s interdisciplinary Cognitive Sciences Research Hub.

-In 2004 he also established the Research Focus on Psychological Aesthetics, the EVAL (Empirical visual Aesthetics research lab) through which, in addition to continuing his prior research lines, he has developed a broad research program on the psychology of aesthetics and the arts.
+In 2004 he also established the Research Focus on Psychological Aesthetics, the EVAL (Empirical visual Aesthetics research lab, since 2022 EVAlabs) through which, in addition to continuing his prior research lines, he has developed a broad research program on the psychology of aesthetics and the arts.
 This program was introduced as a cognitive model of the appreciation of art in a paper published in the British Journal of Psychology.
 This model has served to frame many studies on the cognitive foundations of art, neuroaesthetics, product design, and web design, among other fields.
-A citation analysis reveals that it is the most cited of all papers published in the British Journal of Psychology in 2004 and the second most cited since its publication He has research projects to study facial attractiveness, appreciation of art, the brain on art, and joint research projects with art history at University of Vienna (Prof. Rosenberg) and University of Applied Arts, Vienna.
-His team has also published a number of museum studies, in collaboration with the Museum Belvedere, the Musa, and the Albertina, with Galerie Raum mit Licht, Vienna, as well as with other international institutions.
-Part of his research was also featured in the 2018-19 Exhibition Beauty by Sagmeister & Walsh, first in the MAK in Vienna, later in Frankfurt and Hamburg.
+A citation analysis reveals that it is among the most cited of all papers published in the British Journal of Psychology in 2004 and the second most cited since its publication.
+Leder had (and has) funded research projects to study facial attractiveness, appreciation of art, the brain on art, art interventions in public space, comparative aesthetics, joint research projects with art history at the University of Vienna (Prof. Rosenberg) with Cognitive Biology (Prof. Fusani) with Urban Ethology (Dr. Oberzaucher) and University of Applied Arts, Vienna.
+His team has also published a number of museum studies, in collaboration with the Museum Belvedere, the Musa, and the Albertina, with Galerie Raum mit Licht, Vienna, and with other international institutions.
+Part of his research was also featured in the 2018-19 Exhibition Beauty by Sagmeister & Walsh, first in the MAK in Vienna, later in Frankfurt, Hamburg and Bregenz.

 Awards

-Leder’s research record has been recognized with awards from some of the main professional associations in the domain of psychological aesthetics.
+Leder’s research record has been recognized with awards from some of the main professional associations in psychological aesthetics.
 In 2002 he received the Alexander-Gottlieb-Baumgarten-Award of the International Association of Empirical Aesthetics.
 In 2004 he received the Daniel E. Berlyne Award of the American Psychological Association (APA), Division 10: Society for the Psychology of Aesthetics Creativity and the Arts.
-In 2008 he was awarded with an International Fellowship of the International Association of Empirical Aesthetics.
-In 2020 h was warded Arnheim Award of the APA American Psychological Association, Div.10, for Outstanding Achievement in Psychology and the Arts.
+In 2008, he was awarded an International Fellowship of the International Association of Empirical Aesthetics.
+In 2020 he was awarded the Arnheim Award of the APA American Psychological Association, Div.10, for Outstanding Achievement in Psychology and the Arts.
+In 2024 he received the Fecher Award of the International Association of Empirical Aesthetics (IAEA) for Outstanding Contributions to Empirical Aesthetics.